HAMZA-NASIR-PU/daily-learning/README.md

 Use `e.target` when you need to know which child element triggered the event, and use `e.currentTarget` when you need to reference the element where the event is bound.

+## **📌 `transient` keyword in Java**

+The transient keyword in Java is used to indicate that a particular field of a class should not be serialized.
+Serialization is the process of converting an object's state into a byte stream, which can then be reverted back into a copy of the object.
+Fields marked as transient are skipped during this process.
+This is alos very useful in case of Jackson

 ## **📌 Design Patterns in Distributed Systems**

 ## **📌 My Observations regarding Jackson (Serialization/Deserialization) Library in Spring Boot **